-THE CARNARVON Space and Technology Museum celebrates the little known history of the role Carnarvon played in the manned space program and in the the Australian communications industry.
+THE CARNARVON Space and Technology Museum celebrates the little known history of the role Carnarvon played in the manned space program and in the Australian communications industry.

 The museum focusses on two parts.
 The Carnarvon Tracking Station and the OTC Satellite Earth Station, for which each station played separate roles in the early space industry.